 Do you want to have some inheritance for your family once you pass away?
 But are you wondering if you’ve taken out equity that they’ll get it?
-Here’s a detailed guide in how you can calculate how much money you’ll have for an inheritance…
+Here’s a detailed guide on how you can calculate how much money you’ll have for an inheritance…

 Shining a Light on What a Voluntary Repayment Lifetime Mortgage is

-The voluntary repayment lifetime mortgage can help you to have an inheritance for your family in the future.
+The voluntary repayment lifetime mortgage1 can help you to have an inheritance for your family in the future.
 This type of lifetime mortgage plan is a very new innovation within the equity release market.
 It’s also a very flexible plan because you can manage your equity release plan’s balance in the future.

 This plan allows you to repay 15% maximum of your initial balance annually.
 This can happen at your own time, so whenever you have the money to repay it or whenever you get the time.
 It’s very flexible for your convenience.

-If you’re able to make repayments (be it monthly, annual or ad hoc payments) you’ll see a massive difference in the total amount you’ll have to pay when your plan ends.
+If you’re able to make repayments (be it monthly, annual, or ad hoc payments) you’ll see a massive difference in the total amount you’ll have to pay when your plan ends.

 What does this mean for you?